 Blue Point Brewery

-This home grown brewery in Patchogue on Long Island, which made its name with a Toasted Lager, moved into some huge new digs last spring.
+This home grown brewery in Patchogue on Long Island, which made its name with a Toasted Lager, moved into some huge new digs recently.
 It's a beer-lover's heaven, with a dizzying number of beers on tap, in bottles and cans, as well as ciders, wine, and non-alcoholic drinks.
-(It's reopened for outdoor and indoor dining at reduced capacity and with a modified menu.)
-You can read all of the brewery's safety measures and policies here, which include mask-wearing, and ordering via QR code.
 The menu is filled with hearty fare, as well as (fittingly) an oyster bar featuring fresh shucking.
 Other reasons to like them: kids and dogs are welcome, and they have a beer advocating making voting day a national holiday!
 They're open Tuesday through Sunday.

 Blue Pint Brewery